Risk Factors Dashboard

 Employees

-As of March 31, 2023, we had 32 employees, 28 of whom were full-time employees.
+As of July 11, 2024, we had 20 employees, 19 of whom were full-time employees and one who was part-time.
 In addition, we retain the services of outside consultants for various functions including engineering, finance, accounting and business development services.
 None of our employees are covered by collective bargaining agreements.
 We believe that we have good relations with our employees.
 We believe that our future success will depend, in part, on our continued ability to attract, hire, and retain qualified personnel.
 In particular, we depend on the skills, experience, and performance of our senior management and engineering and technical personnel.
 We compete for qualified personnel with other aquaculture industries.

 We provide competitive compensation and benefits programs to help meet the needs of our employees.
 In addition to salaries, these programs (which vary by country/region and employment classification) include incentive compensation plan, pension, healthcare and insurance benefits, paid time off, family leave, and on-site services, among others.
 We also use targeted equity-based grants with vesting conditions to facilitate retention of personnel, particularly for our key employees.